 My mother died on January 26, 2019, at the age of 100.

 I wish my mother would have had the option of medical aid in dying so she could have died when she was ready, instead of continuing to suffer.
 I wish she could have died at home, as she preferred, with her family present to say goodbye.

-I urge Minnesota lawmakers to listen to stories from their constituents – suffering can be present without physical pain.
-If they understood the suffering produced by diminished quality of life at the end of life they would come to the conclusion that medical aid in dying should be an option for those facing greatly diminished quality of life at the end.
-The key word is “option” – there need to be options to suit varying situations, beliefs, and values.
-Please pass legislation that would afford this compassionate option to terminally ill Minnesota residents.
+I urge Minnesota lawmakers to listen to stories from their constituents.
+If they understood the suffering produced by diminished quality of life at the end of life they would come to the conclusion that medical aid in dying should be an option for those facing imminent death.
+The key word is “option” – there needs to be options to suit varying situations, beliefs, and values.